Jean Marie Andrews, Board President

 Caroline - 2016 KHS graduate

-Over the past 15 years, our children have attended North Glendale Elementary, Tillman Elementary, Nipher
+Our children attended North Glendale Elementary, Tillman Elementary, Nipher

 Middle School, North Middle School, and Kirkwood High School.